 SALT AND PEPPER’S HERE

 So the rap goes in Salt N Pepa’s eponymous 1987 hit Push It.
 What we have here is an altogether different condiment though, salt and pepper fabrics from around the globe.
 Similar either just in colour, or in their workwear usage.
-Their global reach is interesting and show it’s International pedigree.
-For instance we have black flecked chambray from France, grey Italian prison issue, two melange fisherman knits from these shores, and the unique fleecy flecked weave known as Brown’s Beach Cloth* from across the Atlantic.
+Their global reach is interesting and shows its international pedigree.
+For instance, we have black flecked chambray from France, grey Italian prison issue, two melange fisherman knits from these shores, and the unique fleecy flecked weave known as Brown’s Beach Cloth* from across the Atlantic.